Hydrophis semperi

-Hydrophis semperi, commonly known as the Lake Taal snake, Garman's sea snake, the Philippine freshwater sea snake, and the Luzon sea snake, is a rare species of venomous sea snake found only in a single lake on the island of Luzon in the Philippines.
-It is noted for being one of two known species of sea snakes that are known to be found almost-exclusively in freshwater.
-The other freshwater sea snake species is Laticauda crockeri.
+Hydrophis semperi, commonly known as the Lake Taal snake, Garman's sea snake, the Philippine freshwater sea snake, and the Luzon sea snake, is a rare species of venomous sea snake endemic to Taal Lake on the island of Luzon in the Philippines.
+It is noted for being one of only two known species of sea snakes that are known to be found almost-exclusively in freshwater and being a very young species, having only evolved after being separated from the ocean in the 16th Century.
+The only other freshwater sea snake species is Hydrophis sibauensis, while a third species, Laticauda crockeri, occurs in a brackish lake.

 Etymology

 H. semperi was named after Carl Semper, a German ecologist who discovered the species in the mid-19th century.
 Locally, the snake is known as duhol matapang.

 Taxonomy

 H. semperi is classified with the rest of the "true" sea snakes in the subfamily Hydrophiinae of the family Elapidae.

 Description

 Like all "true" sea snakes, H. semperi is a rather heavyset snake, elongated with a small head.
 It possesses the characteristic flattened, paddle-like tail found in the members of its subfamily.
 This particular species is considered short in comparison to the rest of the family; adult specimens of H. semperi that have been caught have a total length (including tail) of 50 to 70 cm.
 The snake is colored much like a typical sea snake, having a dark blue or black body with narrow yellow (sometimes white) crossbands.
 Like its close relatives, its nostrils are located almost dorsally, with valves that prevent water from entering its nasal (and oral) cavities when the snake is submerged.